 Warnings While Using This Medicine

-- Make sure your child's doctor knows if your child has any infection, liver disease, bleeding disorder, or bleeding in the brain, stomach, or intestines.
+- Make sure the doctor knows if your child has any infection or bleeding problems.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - High fever and chills